-Annual Improvement to IFRS standards 2018 - 2020: Amendments to IFRS1
+Annual Improvement to IFRS Standards 2018-2020: Amendments to IFRS 1

-A subsidiary that uses the cumulative translation differences exemption, may elect in its financial statements, to measure cumulative translation differences for all foreign operations at the carrying amount that would be included in the parent's consolidated financial statements, based on the parent's date of transition to IFRS if no adjustments were made for consolidation procedures and for the effects of the business combination in which the parent acquired the subsidiary
+A subsidiary that uses the cumulative translation differences exemption, may elect in its financial statements, to measure cumulative translation differences for all foreign operations at the carrying amount that would be included in the parent's consolidated financial statements, based on the parent's date of transition to IFRS if no adjustments were made for consolidated procedures and for the effects of the business combination in which the parent acquired the subsidiary.

-The effective date of the company is for years beginning on or after 01 January 2022
+The effective date of the company is for years beginning on or after 1 January 2022.

-The company expects to adopt the amendment for the first time in the 2022 financial statements.
+The company has adopted the amendment for the first time in the 2022 financial statements.